gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'key' parameter includes what the joining node needs in order to set up the Group OSCORE Security Context as per {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.

    This parameter has as value a Group_OSCORE_Input_Material object, which is defined in this document and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.
-In particular, it contains the additional parameters 'group_senderId', 'sign_enc_alg', 'sign_alg', 'sign_params', 'pub_key_enc', 'ecdh_alg' and 'ecdh_params' defined in {{ssec-iana-security-context-parameter-registry}} of this document.
+In particular, it contains the additional parameters 'group_senderId', 'pub_key_enc', 'sign_enc_alg', 'sign_alg', 'sign_params', 'ecdh_alg' and 'ecdh_params' defined in {{ssec-iana-security-context-parameter-registry}} of this document.

    More specifically, the 'key' parameter is composed as follows.

    * The 'hkdf' parameter, if present, has as value the HKDF Algorithm used in the OSCORE group.
-This parameter MAY be present.
+This parameter MAY be omitted, if the HKDF Algorithm used in the group is HKDF SHA-256.
+Otherwise, this parameter MUST be present.

    * The 'salt' parameter, if present, has as value the OSCORE Master Salt used in the OSCORE group.
-This parameter MAY be present.
+This parameter MAY be omitted, if the Master Salt used in the group is the empty byte string.
+Otherwise, this parameter MUST be present.

    * The 'ms' parameter includes the OSCORE Master Secret value used in the OSCORE group.
 This parameter MUST be present.